 While person-first language ("people with disabilities") is commonly used in Canada, the Citadel Theatre chooses to use language in our materials that reflects the social model of disability, versus the medical model of disability.
-This is a reflection of our commitment to removing barriers to Deaf and disabled people's involvement with Citadel Theatre.
+This is a reflection of our commitment to removing barriers to Deaf and disabled peoples' involvement with the Citadel.